TiWo2012/sigmaLibs/README.md

 ## documentation:
 `sigmaAlgo.hpp`:
 - encryptString

-    - usage: sigma::encrypt(std::string text, sigma::uint8 key)
+    usage: sigma::encrypt(std::string text, sigma::uint8 key)

-    - returns: std::string
+    returns: std::string

-    - description: encrypts a string with a key.
+    description: encrypts a string with a key.

 - decryptString

-    - usage: sigma::decrypt(std::string text, sigma::uint8 key)
+    usage: sigma::decrypt(std::string text, sigma::uint8 key)

-    - returns: std::string
+    returns: std::string

-    - description: decrypts a string with a key.
+    description: decrypts a string with a key.

-    - note: the key has to be the same as the key used to encrypt the string.
+    note: the key has to be the same as the key used to encrypt the string.

 - bubbleSort

-    - usage: sigma::bubbleSort(std::vector arr)
+    usage: sigma::bubbleSort(std::vector arr)

-    - returns: std::vector
+    returns: std::vector

-    - description: sorts a vector in ascending order.
+    description: sorts a vector in ascending order.

 `sigmaDefines.hpp`:

-- self explanatory
+self explanatory

 `sigmaFiles.hpp`:

 - readFile
-    - usage: sigma::readFile(std::string path)
+    usage: sigma::readFile(std::string path)

-    - returns: std::ifstream
+    returns: std::ifstream

-    - description: reads a file and returns its content as a string.
+    description: reads a file and returns its content as a string.

+- writeFile
+    usage: sigma::writeFile(std::string path, std::string content)

+    returns: void

+    description: writes a string to a file.

 `sigmaMath.hpp`:

-- self explanatory
+self explanatory

 `sigmaUtils.hpp`:

-- self explanatory
+self explanatory